 The team at Rubin, Glickman, Steinberg & Gifford, P.C. has thorough knowledge of Pennsylvania’s gun laws.
 Our attorneys have experience handling many legal challenges, and they may be able to help you with your case.

-Pennsylvania Gun Laws Governing Vehicles
+Pennsylvania Gun Laws Governing Vehicles with a Valid License

 There are several key aspects to understanding the rules of carrying a firearm in your vehicle.
-Simply put, Pennsylvania law holds that no person, even the holder of a license to carry a firearm, may carry a loaded long gun in a vehicle.
+Simply put, Pennsylvania law holds that no person, even the holder of a license to carry a firearm, may carry a loaded firearm or loaded long gun in a vehicle.
 In addition, the law asserts that any person carrying a firearm without a license in a vehicle will be charged with a felony; however, there are some exceptions to the law.
 Such exceptions include:

 - Officers or employees of the United States duly authorized to carry a concealed firearm;